Mikhail42/search-back/README.md

 4. Run [Indexer](index/src/main/java/org/ionkin/search/Indexer.java) to create inverse index.
    It may take a few minutes (**set -Xmx4096m, or else it may take much more time**).
 See logs to trace progress.
    After than index.chmsb should be created.
 This file contains map of (token -> list of pageId) in compact form.
-5. Run [PosIndexer](index/src/main/java/org/ionkin/search/PosIndexer.java) to create inverse index with word positions.
+5. Run [PositionsIndex](index/src/main/java/org/ionkin/search/PositionsIndex.java) to create inverse index with word positions.
    It may take about hour.
 Don’t forget to set -Xmx4096m, or else it may be OutOfMemory.
 See logs to trace progress.
-   After than posindex.??? should be created.
+   After than positions.chmsp should be created.
    This file contains map of (token -> (map of pageId → word positions on page)) in compact form.
 6. Create lemmas via lemmatization module.
 Lemmas is used to search similar words.
 For that you need to download some dictionaries.
 7. Run [search-front](https://github.com/Mikhail42/search-front).
 8. Use GUI to search.